hsteini/getting_and_cleaning_data/README.md

 * the "subject_test.txt" file is read and the data is assigned to the dataframe "subject_test"

-* the file "y_test.txt" is read and the data is assigned to "y_test" and afterwards the columname  "activity_label" is assigned to it
+* the file "y_test.txt" is read and the data is assigned to "y_test" and afterwards the columname  "activity_label" is assigned to it - Uses descriptive activity names to name the activities in the data set

 * the file "X_test.txt" is read and the data is assigned to "X_test"